What is Tapestry?

 A Bottom Spring Kit

-Warping for tapestry is pretty straight forward and tends to be easier than warping for bead weaving because the warp is often thicker and you only use one warp per dent.
+Warping for tapestry is pretty straightforward and tends to be easier than warping for bead weaving because the warp is often thicker and you only use one warp per dent.

 Both of these show how to warp using the shedding device.
 If you would rather needle-weave and do not want to use the shedding device for tapestry weaving, simply do not put the shedding device on.
 The rest of the warping procedure is the same.
-That said, using the shedding device for tapestry is suggested as it makes weaving much faster and easier.

 How do I know what warp coil to use for tapestry?